gurlina/w251_project/README.md

 ![](/assets/earth_540_gan.gif)
 ## Introduction and Project Motivation

 Images and videos captured in low-light conditions suffer from low contrast, poor visibility, and noise contamination.
-Those issues challenge both human visual perception that prefers high-visibility images, and numerous intelligent systems relying on computer vision algorithms.
+Those issues challenge both human visual perception that prefers high-contrast images, and numerous intelligent systems relying on computer vision algorithms.

 Concretely, analyzing security camera footage that was recorded during nighttime or in a poorly lit area for the purposes of crime scene reconstruction could greatly benefit from enhancements that present the video in a better light.
 Another potential application is a real-time enhanced rendering of the environment during nighttime driving.
 A dashboard camera with such functionality can both aid drivers better navigate in poor visibility conditions and generate better quality input signals for automatic processing in a self-driving vehicle.